What You’ll Learn 🖥️

 Channel value type

-The channel option shows the state of digital signals helps you supervise the value of analog signal current measurement value, assigned to an acquisition channel in a true/false way
+Channel – Displays the state of digital signals or helps you monitor the current measurement value of an analog signal, assigned to an acquisition channel in a true/false manner.

-For the Channel option, you are able to set the Display type and Update rate.
-Both are already described in the previous chapters.
+For this option, you can also set the Display Type and Update Rate, as described in earlier chapters.

 Alarm value type